SESoc/constitution/constitution.md

 and no executives have been elected.
 The special election will be held during the current academic term if there is more than 1 month remaining; otherwise, it will be run at the beginning of the following academic term.
+It shall be run in the same form as 6.1.2

 ### 6.2 Class rep elections
-Social rep elections will be held in the class seminar during the first week of classes.
+SE Society Representative elections will be held in the class seminar during the first week of classes.
+A current member of the Executive Council may not run for SE Society Rep.
 Each class will have a maximum of two class representatives.
 For 1A and 1B classes, there is an exception: they will be allowed 3 Social reps.
+Each member of the class will receive the number of votes as positions open (2 for upper year classes, 3 for first year classes).
+The candidates with the most votes will be elected.

 ### 6.3 Chief Returning Officer